 '''

 message.esp_extra = {

-'HypotheticalFuturePostmarkParam': '2022', # merged into send params
+'MessageStream': 'marketing', # send using specific message stream ID

 'server_token': '<API server token for just this message>',

 }

 '''

 (You can also set "esp_extra" in Anymail's global send defaults to apply it to all messages.)

 Postmark does not support a few tracking and reporting additions offered by other ESPs.